-NORTH & SOUTH TWIN LAKES: Open all year.
-Road is open and the lakes are ice free.
-These lakes welcome fly fishermen, as well as families looking to fish with bait with the kids!
+NORTH & SOUTH TWIN LAKES: These lakes welcome fly fishermen, as well as families looking to fish with bait and gear with the kids!
 Chironomids & Leeches around the edges.
-Flies: Wooly Bugger, TSW, Black and Olive, Dragon Nymphs, Chromie Halo Red, Chronopheas, Yankee Buzzer Red, BH Prince Nymph, Water Boatman, Zug Bugs.
+FLIES: Wooly Bugger, TSW, Black and Olive, Dragon Nymphs, Chromie Halo Red, Chronophezz (Black & Purple), Yankee Buzzer Red, BH Prince Nymph, Water Boatman, Zug Bugs.

-DESERT LAKES: Some reservoirs East, such as Haystack, Ochoco, Ana, Antelope Flat, and Thompson; can fish very well in the Spring!
-Chironomids, Leeches, Scuds and Boatman are best.
-Flies: Tan & Olive Scuds, Prince Nymphs, Water Boatman, Zug Bugs, Wooly Buggers, TSW, Goat Leech, Yankee Buzzer, Chromies, Snow Cones.
+DESERT LAKES: Haystack, Ochoco, Ana, Antelope Flat, and Thompson can fishing well!
+Chironomids, Leeches, Scuds & Boatman.
+FLIES: Tan & Olive Scuds, Prince Nymphs, Water Boatman, Zug Bugs, Wooly Buggers, TSW, Goat Leech, Yankee Buzzer, Chromies and Snow Cones.

-FALL RIVER: Open all year.
-GOOD.
-Plenty of fish to be caught down around the falls and the hatchery grounds.
-Mid day will be best fishing time!
+FALL RIVER: Plenty of fish to be caught down around the Falls and the Hatchery Grounds.
+Mid-day will be best fishing time!
+Strip Streamers around logjams and undercut banks.
 Flies: Zebra Midge, 2 Bit Hooker, Psycho May, EB Baetis, Para B.W.O., Sparkle Dun, Beldar Bugger.